15 Dimensional Analysis

 which confirms that the equation KE = C \, I \, \Omega^{2} is indeed dimensionally balanced.

-Worked Example #2 – Drag on an aerosol particle
+Check Your Understanding #2 – Drag on an aerosol particle

 As shown in the figure below, a spherical aerosol particle of diameter d (assumed in the sub-micron size range) falls freely vertically at velocity V in air.
-Assume that the fluid’s viscosity is much more important than its density so that density effects can be ignored.
+Assume that the fluid’s viscosity is much more important than its density, so density effects can be ignored.
 Find the similarity parameter that governs the drag on the particle.

 Illustration of a tiny spherical particle falling freely in the vertical direction.